Uberspace/lab/source/guide_beehive.rst

 Finishing installation
 ======================

-.. warning:: Since beehive does not support any kind of authentication, you need to access it through an SSH tunnel using `SSH port forwarding`_.
+.. warning:: Since beehive does not support any kind of authentication, you need to access it through an SSH tunnel using `SSH port forwarding`_ ssh -L 8181:localhost:8181 isabella@isabella.uber.space.

 To finish the installation, go to ``http://localhost:8181``.